-Otoliths are collected randomly from Pacific halibut captured by the FISS, with sampling rates adjusted by Individual IPHC Regulatory Area to achieve a similar number of samples from each Area in each year.
+Otoliths are collected randomly from Pacific halibut captured by the FISS, with sampling rates adjusted by individual IPHC Regulatory Area to achieve a similar number of samples from each Area in each year.
 All otoliths collected during FISS activities are read by IPHC age-readers, and the ages provided for use in that year's stock assessment.
 Because the FISS catch is sampled randomly at the same rate for all stations within an IPHC Regulatory Area and year, the raw frequency of ages is an unbiased estimate of the aggregate for the Area.
-Age distributions differ between male and female Pacific halibut and among IPHC Regulatory Areas, with older fish primarily males, and with males occurring in much greater numbers in the western IPHC Regulatory Areas (e.g., 3B, Figure 9).
-Although sampling occurred in only IPHC Regulatory Areas 2B, 2C, 3A and 3B in 2020, the same strong year-classes were observed as in previous surveys: the 2005 cohort at age-15, and the 2011-2012 cohorts at age-8-9.
-The 2005 cohort remained the most numerically abundant in all IPHC Regulatory Areas in 2020.
+Age distributions differ between male and female Pacific halibut and among IPHC Regulatory Areas, with older fish primarily males, and with males occurring in much greater numbers in the western IPHC Regulatory Areas (e.g., 4B, Figure 9).

 In order to weight these area-specific distributions, an estimate of the number of Pacific halibut in each area is required.
-The modelled survey NPUE is used for consistency between the trend and biological information, as the relative numbers in each IPHC Regulatory Area provide a weighting for combining the age-frequency distributions into Biological Regions and to a coastwide aggregate (Figure 10).
+The survey NPUE estimated from space-time modelling is used for consistency between the trend and biological information, as the relative numbers in each IPHC Regulatory Area provide a weighting for combining the age-frequency distributions into Biological Regions and to a coastwide aggregate (Figure 10).
 From the late 1990s through the mid-2000s, the strength of the 1987 year-class is particularly evident as a strong diagonal pattern in these data.
-Beginning in 2014 the 2005 year-class has been most numerically abundant, observed to be age 15 in
+Beginning in 2014 the 2005 year-class has been most numerically abundant, observed to be age 15 in 2020.
+The 2021 coastwide FISS continued to show and increasing number of younger Pacific halibut, the most numerous at age 9 corresponding to the 2012 cohort.